 - 1. Technology areas are to be kept free of food and drink.
 Additionally, equipment should be left in the condition it was found.
 Questions, concerns, or problems with equipment should be directed to the classroom teacher. - 2.
 Any malicious attempt to harm or destroy hardware or software will result in the cancellation of all computer privileges.
 The person(s) causing the damage will replace broken or damaged items. - 3.
 Permission to use the computer or Internet shall be obtained from the classroom teacher who is also the supervisor of use.
 The teachers may access student files at any time. - 4.
 Student use of the computers is strictly for educational purposes and research.
-It is not to be used to retrieve or send e-mail or enter into chat room discussions unless directed by the classroom teacher.
+It is not to be used to retrieve or send e-mail, to check/post on social media, or to enter into chat room discussions unless directed by the classroom teacher.